What does the term “common cold” mean?

 - Avoid sharing items until they have been cleaned

 - Get a good night’s sleep

 - Make time for physical exercise

 - Control stress as this can weaken your immune system

-See also our Elizz blog article on Caregiver Hand Washing and Infection Control.
+See also our Elizz blog article on Hand Washing and Infection Control for Caregivers.

 At Elizz, we provide caregiver support for you and home care services for those who depend on you.
 Elizz is a Canadian company powered by Saint Elizabeth, a national not-for-profit health care organization that has been caring for Canadians since 1908.